-§15-10-005 Authority
+§§ 15-10-005 Authority

-The Coastal Resources Management Office (CRMO) was established pursuant to the authority of CNMI Public Law 3-47, §§8(d) and 9(c) (2 CMC §§1531(d) and 1532(c)), and 1 CMC § 9115, and was reorganized as the Division of Coastal Resources Management (DCRM) under the Bureau of Environmental and Coastal Quality under the Governor's Executive Order 2013-24.
-Pursuant to 2 CMC §§ 1531(d) and 1532(c), and 1 CMC § 9115, the Coastal Resources Management Agencies establish, the following rules and regulations for the Coastal Resources Management Program.
-They shall apply to all areas designated by 2 CMC §1513, as subject to the jurisdiction of the Coastal Resources Management (CRM) program.
+Pursuant to the authority of CNMI Public Law 3-47, §§§§ 8(d) and 9(c) (2 CMC §§§§ 1531(d) and 1532(c)), and 1 CMC §§ 9115, the following rules and regulations are hereby established.
+They shall apply to all areas designated by CNMI PL 3-47, §§ 7 (2 CMC §§ 1513), as subject to the jurisdiction of the Coastal Resources Management (CRM) program.

-§15-10-010 Purpose
+§§ 15-10-010 Purpose

-This chapter governs practice and procedure within the federally approved CRM program and sets standards for the CRM program in implementing its responsibilities, as approved by the Office for Coastal Resources Management, U.S. Department of Commerce.
+This chapter governs practice and procedure within the federally approved CRM program and sets standards for the CRM program in implementing its responsibilities, as approved by the Office of Coastal Resources Management, U.S. Department of Commerce.
 Provisions of this chapter are not intended to negate or otherwise limit the authority of any agency of the Commonwealth government with respect to coastal resources, provided that actions by agencies shall be consistent with provisions contained herein.
 This chapter shall be consistent with the Federal Coastal Zone Management Act (CZMA) and applicable rules and regulations.
 The DCRM shall act as the administrator of the permitting process, and the Director shall act as the chairperson in the leading CRM board meetings.

-§15-10-015 Construction
+§§ 15-10-015 Construction

 This chapter shall be construed to secure the just and efficient administration of the CRM program and the just and efficient determination of the CRM permit process.
 In any conflict between a general rule or provision and a particular rule or provision, the particular shall control over the general.
-The interpretation of this chapter shall be consistent with the Federal Coastal

-Zone Management Act (CZMA) (16 USC §§1451-1466) and applicable rules and regulations (15 CFR §§923.1-923.135).
+The interpretation of this chapter shall be consistent with the Federal Coastal Zone Management Act (CZMA) (16 USC §§§§§ 1451-1466) and applicable rules and regulations (15 CFR §§§§§ 923.1-923.135).

-§15-10-020 Definitions
+§§ 15-10-020 Definitions